National Coming Out Day: History

 Initially administered from the West Hollywood offices of the National Gay Rights Advocates, the first NCOD received participation from eighteen states, garnering national media coverage.
 In its second year, NCOD headquarters moved to Santa Fe, New Mexico, and participation grew to 21 states.
 After a media push in 1990, NCOD was observed in all 50 states and seven other countries.
-Participation continued to grow and in 1990 NCOD merged their efforts with the Human Rights Campaign.
+Participation continued to grow, and in 1990, NCOD merged its efforts with the Human Rights Campaign.

+In the United States, the Human Rights Campaign manages the event under the National Coming Out Project, offering resources to LGBT individuals, couples, parents, and children, as well as straight friends and relatives, to promote awareness of LGBT families living honest and open lives.
+Candace Gingrich became the spokesperson for the day in April 1995.

+To celebrate National Coming Out Day on 11 October 2002, Human Rights Campaign released an album bearing the same title as that year's theme: Being Out Rocks.
+Participating artists include Kevin Aviance, Janis Ian, k.d. lang, Cyndi Lauper, Sarah McLachlan, and Rufus Wainwright.

 Observance

 National Coming Out Day is observed annually to celebrate coming out and to raise awareness of the LGBT community and civil rights movement.
 The first decades of observances were marked by private and public people coming out, often in the media, to raise awareness and let the mainstream know that everyone knows at least one person who is lesbian or gay.
-In recent years, the day has been more of a holiday because coming out as LGBT is far less risky in most Western countries.
+The day has been more of a holiday in recent years because coming out as LGBT is far less risky in most Western countries.
 Participants often wear pride symbols such as pink triangles and rainbow flags.

-National Coming Out Day is also observed in Ireland, Switzerland, the Netherlands and the United Kingdom.
+National Coming Out Day is also observed in Ireland, Switzerland, the Netherlands, United Kingdom, and Portugal.
 In the United States, the Human Rights Campaign sponsors NCOD events under the auspices of their National Coming Out Project, offering resources to LGBT individuals, couples, parents, and children, as well as straight friends and relatives, to promote awareness of LGBT families living honest and open lives.
 Candace Gingrich became the spokesperson for NCOD in April 1995.
 From 1999 to 2014, the Human Rights Campaign announced a theme to go with each NCOD: